Katya-AI-Systems-LLC/metr-mobile/docs/CODEMAGIC_SETUP.md

 2. Create a new key with App Manager or Admin role
 3. Download the `.p8` key file
 4. Copy the Key ID and Issuer ID
+5. Encode the `.p8` file: `base64 -i AuthKey_XXXXXXXXXX.p8 | pbcopy`

+**Note**: The workflow uses `auth: api_key` which requires these environment variables.
+Alternatively, you can use `auth: integration` by:
+1. Configuring App Store Connect integration in Codemagic UI
+2. Uncommenting the `integrations` section in `codemagic.yaml`
+3. Changing `auth: api_key` to `auth: integration` in the publishing section

 #### iOS Certificates (`codemagic_certificates`)